City of Mill Valley Solar Energy Projects at Community Center

 The solar project was approved by the City Council after multiple public hearings in August 2014, as was a similar project at the Wastewater Treatment Plant and the Corporation Yard.

-“This is a potentially wonderful opportunity,” City Manager Jim McCann told the City Council in June.
-“This addresses the Council’s interest in sustainability and for us to reduce our greenhouse gas production while also reducing some costs in our electrical consumption.”
+“This is a wonderful opportunity,” City Manager Jim McCann told the Council at the time.
+“This addresses the Council’s interest in sustainability and will allow us to reduce our greenhouse gas production while also reducing costs in our electrical consumption.”

 The SEED partnership involves a host of cities and agencies in the North Bay, including the City of San Rafael, which is coordinating the projects, as well as Marinwood Community Services District, Southern Marin Fire Protection District, City of Novato and Marin Healthcare District, among others.

-One of the crucial components of the SEED project’s success in Mill Valley is the concept of net metering – the idea that the City’s solar arrays would produce more electricity than its facilities regularly need, thereby generating excess energy that can be sold back to the utility grid and generate additional revenue as the Public Safety Building solar array has done, City officials said.
+One of the crucial components of the SEED project’s success in Mill Valley is the concept of net metering – the idea that the City’s solar arrays would produce more electricity than its facilities regularly need, thereby generating excess energy that can be sold back to the utility grid and generate revenue.

-Mill Valley's recently adopted General Plan also serves as the City's Climate Action Plan, which identifies emission-reduction programs such as supporting and providing incentives for using clean energy and energy efficiency solutions to assist the City in meetings its emission reduction targets.
+The City’s solar energy projects stems from its dedication to sustainability.
+The City Council has identified sustainability as a Core Value and Key Issue, and the General Plan adopted by the City Council in 2013 also serves as the City's Climate Action Plan, which identifies emission-reduction programs such as supporting and providing incentives for using clean energy and energy efficiency solutions to assist the City in meetings its emission reduction targets.

 The City has established a goal of reducing City-related emissions by 20 percent below 2005 levels by the year 2020.
 In 2010, approximately 21 percent of City-related emissions were related to its buildings and facilities.